lasangainc/GPT-me-core/README.md

-# A prototype of what will eventually be GPTme, a chat app that aims to bring Local AI to the masses.
+# A prototype of what will eventually be GPTme.
 This project is unfinished, and in pre-alpha stages so please expect broken/missing features.